Medusas71/Cat-Memory-Game/README.md

 Imagery

-* The background image for the homepage was sourced from [pngset](https://pngset.com/download-free-png-yaylz)
+* The background image for the homepage was sourced from [pngset](https://pngset.com/download-free-png-yaylz) and was modified for use.
+* The same image used in the homepage background, has been used on the back of each card.

 [Back to Table of Contents](#table-of-contents)